NCAR/tiegcm-docs/docs/source/tiegcm/parameters.rst

 **SECFLDS**
     - **Prompt:** Secondary Output Fields
-    - **Default:** ["TN","UN","VN","NE","TEC","POTEN","Z","ZG"]
+    - **Default:** ["TN", "UN", "VN", "NE", "TEC", "POTEN", "Z", "ZG"]
     - **Description:** Names of history fields to be outputted.
+These may be either fields that are also saved on primary histories (so-called "prognostic" fields), fields that have been requested via addfld calls in the source code, or fields available via the diagnostics module.

+**STEP**
+    - **Prompt:** Model Time Step in Seconds
+    - **Default:** None
+    - **Description:** The time step of the model in seconds.
+Default value is 60 seconds for 5-degree resolution, 30 seconds for 2.5-degree resolution, 10 seconds for 1.25-degree resolution, and 5 seconds for 0.625-degree resolution.
+During periods of quiet solar activity, the model can often be run at larger time steps.
+During periods of intense solar activity, the model may become numerically unstable.
+In this case, reducing the time step may be necessary for the model get through the rough period.

+**NSTEP_SUB**
+    - **Prompt:** Number of O+ Sub-Cycling per Time Step
+    - **Default:** 10
+    - **Description:** The number of iterations in one model time step for the O+ solver, the actual O+ time step is STEP/NSTEP_SUB.

 **POTENTIAL_MODEL**
-    - **Prompt:** High-latitude potential model that is going to be used
+    - **Prompt:** High-Latitude Potential Model
     - **Default:** "HEELIS"
     - **Valid Options:** ["HEELIS", "WEIMER"]
-    - **Description:** High-latitude potential model that is going to be used: Heelis/Weimer.
+    - **Description:** The high-latitude potential model used to calculate electric potential above a specified latitude.
+It can be either Heelis or Weimer.

 **GPI_NCFILE**
-    - **Prompt:** GPI file
+    - **Prompt:** GPI Data File
     - **Default:** None
-    - **Description:** The location of the GPI file containing 3-hourly KP and daily F107, F107A.
+    - **Description:** The location of the GPI file containing 3-hourly KP and daily F107, F107A to drive high-latitude convection and the auroral precipitation oval.
-    - **Warning:** If GPI file is specified KP and POWER/CTPOTEN are skipped.
+    - **Warning:** If GPI_NCFILE is specified, then KP and POWER/CTPOTEN are skipped.
+If further POTENTIAL_MODEL is WEIMER and IMF_NCFILE is specified, then the Weimer model and aurora will be driven by the IMF data, and only F107 and F107A will be read from the GPI data file.

 **IMF_NCFILE**
-    - **Prompt:** IMF file
+    - **Prompt:** IMF Data File
     - **Default:** None
     - **Description:** The location of the IMF file containing hourly BXIMF, BYIMF, BZIMF, SWDEN, SWVEL.
+The data will be used to drive the Weimer 2005 potential model.
     - **Warning:** This can be set only if POTENTIAL_MODEL is WEIMER.
 If IMF file is specified BXIMF, BYIMF, BZIMF, SWDEN, and SWVEL are skipped.
+If the current model time is not available on the IMF data file, the model will print an error message and stop.

 **KP**
-    - **Prompt:** Kp index
+    - **Prompt:** Geomagnetic Activity Index
     - **Default:** None
-    - **Description:** If KP is specified and POWER and/or CTPOTEN are skipped, then the given KP will be used with empirical formulas to calculate POWER and/or CTPOTEN, which are used in auroral parameterization and Heelis model.
+    - **Warning:** If KP is specified and POWER and/or CTPOTEN are skipped, then the given KP will be used to calculate POWER and/or CTPOTEN using empirical formulas, which are used in auroral parameterization and Heelis model.
-    - **Warning:** If KP is specified and POWER and/or CTPOTEN are skipped.

 **POWER**
-    - **Prompt:** POWER
+    - **Prompt:** Hemispheric Power
     - **Default:** None
     - **Description:** Used in auroral parameterization and Heelis model.

 **CTPOTEN**
-    - **Prompt:** CTPOTEN
+    - **Prompt:** Cross-Tail Potential
     - **Default:** None
-    - **Description:** Used in the auroralparameterization and Heelis model.
-Note that if POTENTIAL_MODEL is WEIMER, then the user is not allowed to provide CTPOTEN because it will be calculated from the Weimer electric potential.
+    - **Description:** Used in the auroral parameterization and Heelis model.
+    - **Warning:** If POTENTIAL_MODEL is WEIMER, then the user is not allowed to provide CTPOTEN because it will be calculated from the Weimer electric potential.

 **BXIMF**
-    - **Prompt:** Inter-Magnetic Field Bx in nT
+    - **Prompt:** Interplanetary Magnetic Field Bx in nT
     - **Default:** None
     - **Warning:** Only used if POTENTIAL_MODEL is WEIMER

 **BYIMF**
-    - **Prompt:** Inter-Magnetic Field By in nT
+    - **Prompt:** Interplanetary Magnetic Field By in nT
     - **Default:** None
     - **Warning:** Only used if POTENTIAL_MODEL is WEIMER

 **BZIMF**
-    - **Prompt:** Inter-Magnetic Field Bz in nT
+    - **Prompt:** Interplanetary Magnetic Field Bz in nT
     - **Default:** None
     - **Warning:** Only used if POTENTIAL_MODEL is WEIMER